roots-id/vc-schema-catalog/README.md

 # Verifiable Credential Schema Catalog
-Verifiable Credential schema catalog for [Interoperability within Atala Prism](https://cardano.ideascale.com/c/idea/382285)

-In the following repository we are consolidating Verifiable Credential Schemas for several vertical industries or use cases.
-The goal is to facilitate developers of Self-Sovereign Identity systems to find existing schemas that adapt closely to their project needs, promoting the building of **interoperable** systems from ground zero.
+In the following repository we are consolidating **Verifiable Credential Schemas** for several vertical industries or use cases.
+The goal is to facilitate developers of Self-Sovereign Identity systems to locate existing schemas that match closely with their project needs, promoting the building of **interoperable** systems from ground zero.

-The following is a curated compilation of links point to the original the schemas and creators.
+It's a curated compilation of links pointing to the original schema and creators.
 This is a dynamic and ongoing project.
-We encourage anybody to complement this repository with additional schemas by opening and issue or PR.
+We encourage everybody to contribute by complementing this repository with additional schemas by opening and [Issue](https://github.com/roots-id/vc-schema-catalog/issues) or [Pull request](https://github.com/roots-id/vc-schema-catalog/pulls).

+This work is part of the funded Catalyst proposal [Interoperability within Atala Prism](https://cardano.ideascale.com/c/idea/382285).

 ## Table of contents
 1. [Specifications](#Specifications)